earthlingbridget/hannahbridgetprice/content/recipes/risotto.md

 ### Method
 1. Fry shallot and garlic.
 2. Toss in the mushrooms.
-3. Stir in the rice, vinegar and veg stock cubes, and add one ladle of water.
+3. Stir in the rice, vinegar and veg stock cubes, and add about 1/4 of your water.
-4. When the rice has absorbed the water, add another ladle.
-Repeat for about 30 minutes.
+4. When the rice has absorbed the water, add another 1/4.
+Repeat for about 30 minutes, all while continuing to stir with the lid off.
 5. Once cooked, toss in the nutritional yeast and fresh parsley and season to taste.
 &nbsp;